Concrete examples of the rate of convergence of Chernoff approximations: numerical results for the heat semigroup and

 where $C\in\{G,S\}$, $C(t/n)$ is obtained by substitution of $t$ by $t/n$ in the formula that defines $C(t)$, and $C(t/n)^n=C(t/n)C(t/n)\dots C(t/n)$ is a composition of $n$ copies of linear bounded operator $C(t/n)$.
 We consider several initial conditions $u_0$ that are all H\"older continuous (hence all belong to the $UC_b(\mathbb{R})$ space) but have different H\"older exponents.
 Then we remark how the rate of tending of $\sup_{x\in\mathbb{R}}|u(t,x)-u_n(t,x)|$ to zero depends on these H\"older exponents and the order of Chernoff tangency (which is 1 for $G(t)$, and 2 for $S(t)$).

 \textbf{Comments on computational techniques.} Calculations were performed in the Python 3 environment using a program we wrote and which is available in the Appendix.
-All measurements, for the sake of reducing computational complexity, for each value of n (varying from 1 to 11) were carried out for 1000 points uniformly dividing the segment $[a,b]=[-\pi,\pi]$ for trigonometric initial conditions and segment $[a,b]=[-10,10]$ for exponential initial condition.
-Initial conditions of the form $u_0(x)=|\sin x|^{\alpha}$ for various $\alpha\in\{9/2,7/2,5/2,3/2,1,3/4,1/2,1/4\}$, like any of Chernoff approximations based on them, are periodic functions.
+All measurements, for the sake of reducing computational complexity, for each value of n (varying from 1 to 11) were carried out for 1000 points uniformly dividing the segment $[a,b]=[-\pi,\pi]$ for trigonometric initial conditions.
+Initial conditions of the form $u_0(x)=|\sin x|^{\xi}$ for various $\xi\in$\{9/2, 7/2, 5/2, 3/2, 1, 3/4, 1/2, 1/4\}, like any of Chernoff's approximations based on them, are periodic functions.
 So, the standard norm in $UC_b(\mathbb {R})$, namely

 where $u$ is the exact solution of (\ref{ZK}) and $u_n$ is the Chernoff approximation, is reached at the interval $[a,b]$ corresponding to the period.
 So we have

 and this value $d$ is what we measure numerically.
 We use the value $t=1/2$.